 So, you need a business plan.
 What’s the secret ingredient?
 If anything, it’s enlisting the help of a professional who can guide you through the process or even help you author the plan.
 Even if you hire a copywriter to handle the whole thing for you, he or she is still going to need your input to get those numbers right.

-There are many books on the shelves of shops across the UK that will suggest there are, but often it’s just good research and an understand of how you might move forward.
+There are many books on the shelves of shops across the UK that will suggest there are, but often it’s just good research and an understanding of how you might move forward.

-Money won’t simply fall onto your lap.
-It’s not going to show up in the post, and it certainly won’t come from a royal Nigerian prince who just happened to email you asking for your help transferring money.
+Money won’t simply fall into your lap.
+It’s not going to show up in the post.
 It’s going to come from a source ready to look over that business plan, so what are you waiting for?